-Individual or small groups of students who need extra support for appropriate challenges with classroom learning and behavior expectations, we hold a meeting with the family, Principal and teacher.
+• Individual or small groups of students who need extra support for appropriate challenges

+Teachers analyze iReady and qualitative data to inform instruction, and when students are struggling with classroom learning and behavior expectations, we hold a meeting with the family, Principal and teacher.
 The Student Support Team (SST) is a partnership between the school and home.
-The purpose is for all team members to provide an equitable. positive, problem solving approach to assist students, families and teachers in developing effective solutions, identify instructional strategies, interventions and/or supports that may resolve or alleviate academic, behavioral or social-emotional needs.
-We are building an SST system across our grades to monitor student learning and performance, with the intent of ensuring all students' needs are addressed.
+The purpose is for all team members to provide an equitable, positive, problem solving approach to assist students, families and teachers in developing effective solutions, identify instructional strategies, interventions and/or supports that may resolve or alleviate academic, behavioral or social-emotional needs.
+We provide an We are building an SSTprocess system across our grades to monitor student learning and performance, with the intent of ensuring all students' needs are addressed.
 This whole child approach helps our team to develop plans to improve student outcomes.
 In addition, SVA has Student Support Specialists who plan alongside teachers for student supports.
 These specialists provide direct instructional support throughout the day, including running intervention groups.